rekmarks/openzeppelin-solidity-metadata/README.md

 The `Bounty` contract actually requires the `Target` contract to function, as specified in `openzeppelin-solidity/contracts/Bounty.sol`

 ## dev
-To re-generate data, clone the repo and run the desired getter in your terminal, in the `./getters` directory
+To re-generate data, clone the repo and run the desired getter in your terminal, in the `./getters` directory, after running `npm install`